furryboffin/obagg/README.md

 There are still a few improvements that could be made to the server:

 - Unit tests for the consumers can be added as well as the aggregator.

-- Errors could be improved by using custom Error enums and converting all other errors into our custom type for top level handling.

 - Rather than defining the ticker in the conf file and restricting the server to serve only one ticker, allow the client to send a message to the gRPC